azimsh3r/WikiRace/README.md

 ### Final test

-In this test you need to implement one task:
+In this test you need to complete one task:
 - [Task#1](./task1/README.md)

-See the provided links to get more details.
+See the provided links for more details.

-**If you have two red build, the total points will be halved**
+**If you have two red builds, you will receive half of the available points.**

-The project has tests that must be fully passed before submitting the assignment.
-In addition, the project has style checks configured by Detekt and Diktat that must be passed (using the Suppress annotation is prohibited).
+The project has tests that must be fully passed before the assignment is submitted.
+Additionally, the project has style checks configured by Detekt and Diktat that must be passed (using the Suppress annotation is prohibited).

-To run all tests locally you can use:`./gradlew test`;
+To run all tests locally, you can use:`./gradlew test`;

-To run task#1 tests locally you can use:`./gradlew :task1:test`;
+To run task #1 tests locally, you can use:`./gradlew :task1:test`;

-To run Detekt locally you can use: `./gradlew detektCheckAll`;
+To run Detekt locally, you can use: `./gradlew detektCheckAll`;

-To run Diktat locally you can use: `./gradlew diktatCheckAll`.
+To run Diktat locally, you can use: `./gradlew diktatCheckAll`.